-Figure 3: Typical distribution of the location of app usage in one day for the states of São Paul (left) and Rio de Janeiro (right) considering a resolution of 0.01 degree on each geographical coordinate.
-This data refers to March 1st 2020 and the color represents the number of uses, first or subsequent, in each location.
+Fig 3.
+Typical distribution of the location of app usage in one day for the states of São Paulo (left) and Rio de Janeiro (right) considering a resolution of 0.01 degree on each geographical coordinate.
+This data refers to March 1st, 2020 and the color represents the number of recordings, first or subsequent, in each location.